 After our basic freediving lesson, Hali and I were looking for a beach near Manila where we can snorkel and which is preferably 2-4 hours drive away, fits our budget and has little to no crowd.
 Does such a place exist?
 Apparently, yes!
 We found our ideal getaway in Bituin Cove in Nasugbu, Batangas.

-Driving to Bituin Cove
+Road trip to Bituin Cove

 I think Batangas is a bit underappreciated, simply because its beaches usually have ordinary-looking sand instead of fine, white sand we Filipinos associate with a “nice beach.”
 It’s not the first choice of travelers, and people often go here only if it’s a team building or family trip or during holidays when everywhere else is booked.
 That’s a shame because Batangas has a rich, diverse marine life that makes it a great option for snorkeling, freediving, scuba diving and generally just relaxing.